DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     '''
     return csv_decision
 ```
-While all model parameters, if so chosen, are saved in a *.npy* file, this is a binary format and therefore not easily readable.
-Consequently, it is possible to also possible to save these results in a *.csv* file.

 However, this is likely only useful for models with few trainable parameters that are also well-named.

+One can also use the framework to save training process data, such as epoch losses.
+In order to do this, the following function has to be defined:
 ```
   def provides_epoch_loss(self = None):
     r'''